 There are limited numbers of insurance companies that offer private flood insurance that is not funded through the federal government.
 The reason for this is that private flood insurance policies vary by the insurance companies that provide them.
 The best thing to do is to ask your insurance agent to give you a quote on NFIP and a quote for private flood insurance and see which one will cover you in various situations.

-We ranked the best Flood insurance websites so that you can find what you need.
+The Community ranked the best Flood insurance websites so that you can find what you need.
+Help improve the ranking by voting too.

 We analyzed 1,248 hours of the most informative Flood insurance videos.
 These videos stood out the most: